oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 performance objectives, and security constraints, and allow for closed-loop automation.

-## Service Templates, Node Templates, and Relationships
+## 3.1 Service Templates, Node Templates, and Relationship Templates

 Within a TOSCA file, a **service template** defines the topology model of a service as a directed graph.
 Each node in this graph is